 Eddie Collins, a legendary second baseman, played for the Chicago White Sox from 1915 to 1926.
 Collins played a crucial role in the White Sox’s triumph in the 1917 World Series, a year often remembered as one of the most successful in franchise history.
 His stellar performance in the postseason, including a .409 batting average in the World Series against the New York Giants, helped secure the White Sox’s second championship.

 Collins had a reputation as a smart ball player, having attended Columbia University.
-In addition to his contributions on the field, Collins’ leadership qualities were recognized when he was named player-manager for the White Sox from 1924-1926, compiling a winning percentage of .521.
+In addition to his contributions on the field, Collins was player-manager for the White Sox from 1924-1926, compiling a winning percentage of .521.

 Eddie Collins was inducted into the Baseball Hall of Fame in 1939.

-Best White Sox baseball card: 1922 Neilson’s Chocolate Eddie Collins #29
+Best White Sox card: 1922 Neilson’s Chocolate Eddie Collins #29

 Many of Eddie Collins’s most famous cards (like the T205 and T206) show him in an Athletics uniform.
 His best White Sox card is the 1922 Neilson’s Chocolate Eddie Collins #29.
 The card has an ornate black and white border around a photo of Collins swinging his bat.
 Collins’ card isn’t easy to find, and costs approximately $300-$500 in poor condition.